-To update fixture software, connect an upload device to the fixture just like a DMX controller and perform a DMX mode upload as described in the uploader's documentation.
-There is no need to isolate the Exterior 600s from other types of fixtures on the serial link.
+To update fixture software, connect an upload device to the fixture as with a DMX controller and perform a DMX mode upload as described in the upload device's documentation.
+There is no need to isolate the Exterior 600s from other types of fixtures on the serial data link.